basemhesham/Digital-Design-of-FIR-Filter-Transposed-Structure/README.md

 # Digital-Design-of-FIR-Filter-Transposed-Structure
-This repository presents Digital design for Low pass FIR filter.
-This has been implemented by using Verilog description language and has been simulated on VIVADO.
+This repository presents digital design for a low-pass FIR filter.
+Leveraging the filterDesigner tool in MATLAB, we meticulously crafted a 50th Order FIR Low Pass Filter utilizing the Hamming windowing method.then we extracted the filter coefficients and meticulously implemented the design using the Verilog description language.
+This design has undergone rigorous simulation on VIVADO to ensure its efficacy and accuracy.

 ## Introduction